 Do we really want to know?
-I didn’t.
+We didn’t.

 What can we do if the supermarkets provide fruit and vegetables that are grown with lab chemicals, GMO and genetic engineering?
 What about eggs, fish poultry and meat?